Log File Streaming

 Downstream systems often detect new log files by polling.
 Because files are created at a predictable interval, many workflows periodically list the contents of the destination folder using file access methods or APIs, and process files based on their timestamps or naming patterns.

-For event-driven processing, Files.com Webhooks can be used to notify external systems when new files are created.
+For event-driven processing, use Files.com Webhooks to notify external systems when new files are created.

 Log File Streaming Configuration

-A log file stream is configured by providing a name, selecting destination folders, choosing a file format, setting an output interval, and selecting the log types to include.
+To configure a log file stream, provide a name, select destination folders, choose a file format, set an output interval, and select the log types to include.

 Destination folders determine where log files are written and how they can be accessed, retained, or processed.
 Destination folders can be folders on Files.com or folders on Remote Server Mounts.
-Using remote server mounts is appropriate when logs need to be stored outside the Files.com site, such as when logs are processed by external analytics pipelines or when they must reside in a specific storage environment to meet internal retention or access requirements.
+Use a remote server mount when logs need to be stored outside the Files.com site, including when logs are processed by external analytics pipelines or must reside in a specific storage environment to meet internal retention or access requirements.

 Each log type can be configured to write to its own destination folder, or multiple log types can be written to a single folder.
 This provides flexibility in how logs are organized, depending on how they will be accessed, ingested, or processed downstream.